-This module is intended as an introduction to the Unity Editor and how to use it.
+Introduction to the Unity real-time platform This module is intended as an introduction to the Unity Editor and how to use it.
 Students who will be doing practical projects in game design need to be familiar and comfortable with the Unity Editor.
 If students will be using their own devices they would ideally be given time outside of class to complete the first few steps of onboarding in Unity.
+Introduction to augmented reality Unlike virtual reality experiences, which are typically spatially contained and made for specific hardware, augmented reality can be implemented more widely across more diverse types of hardware.
+This module is theoretical and acts as a good primer for courses on augmented reality introducing students to the history and current trends and capabilities of the technology.
+Understanding the different opportunities, constraints, accessibility and safety requirements enables students to assess the suitability of their ideas and design AR applications that make the most of the technology.
 Building scenes In this module, we will go over common techniques for creating and importing objects into a scene in Unity as well as setting up and building your scene.
 Our goal is to outfit students with the skills necessary to build functional, dynamic environments.
 While the Unity real-time engine provides tools to quickly create prototypes or basic scenes, most advanced assets will probably be created in other dedicated software applications.
-This module will also go over the process of setting up a workflow between the Unity real-time engine and these third party 3D modeling applications.
-Section B in this module deals with the development of 2D applications using the Unity Editor.
-We provide links to relevant tutorials on the Unity Learn platform, but would also suggest the 2D game art, animation, and lighting for artists ebook as a useful resource for all things 2D in Unity.
 Working with materials and shaders This module provides an in-depth exploration of materials and shaders within the context of computer graphics.
 Through this module, you will develop a comprehensive understanding of techniques for creating and manipulating textures, surfaces, and visual effects to enhance digital projects.
 Whether you have prior experience in 3D art or are new to computer graphics, this module offers essential knowledge and practical skills for achieving realistic and visually compelling results.
-Working with PiXYZ In this module, you will be introduced to the powerful combination of PiXYZ software and the Unity PiXYZ Plugin, a duo designed to streamline the integration of complex 3D models into Unity.
-PiXYZ provides an efficient solution for importing, optimizing, and managing high-quality 3D data, bridging the gap between CAD data and real-time 3D visualization.
-This module will guide you through the process of using the PiXYZ Plugin within Unity, enabling you to seamlessly import and optimize 3D models for use in your Unity projects, enhancing both the efficiency of your workflow and the quality of your final product.